kyrillschmid/penalty-games/readme.md

 ### To reproduce the results do the following steps
-    - Clone repository and install requirements.txt
+    - clone repository and install requirements.txt
+    - requires python3.x

-    - Set parameters in parameters.py for the required setting
+    - set parameters in parameters.py for the respective setting
     - run python3 main.py [PD,SH,CH,NPIPD]
     - run jupyter notebook
     - See results in notebook Penalty-Games.ipynb